 If you plan to paint your bookcase, apply a primer first.
 It helps the paint adhere better and creates a smooth finish.
 Choose high-quality paint for durability.

-Building a Bookcase with Plywood
+Building A Bookcase With Plywood

 Building a bookcase can be a satisfying DIY project.
 Here are some basic steps to guide you: